dbe/vending-machine/README.md

 # Disclaimer
 Contract code under development still.
-I wouldn't suggest you use it to vend much of anything yet :)
+Expect things to still be broken or unfinished.

 ## Local Testing
 This project uses clevis to build/deploy and test contracts.
 The library is still a bit rough around the edges, so excuse the workflow.